Photo by Alpay Beler

 As a young man I left Bedford to become an artist, filmmaker and curator.
 Over time my work and my practice has expanded into film and digital arts leadership and advocacy, internationally.

-This year I made an exhibition at Absolute Gallery for Next Art Tainan, Taiwan's new Bienalle, this included a new film commission, Mobile Home.
+In 2020, I made an exhibition at Absolute Gallery for Next Art Tainan, Taiwan's new Bienalle, this included a new film commission, Mobile Home.

 Originally educated at the Royal College of Art, Cardiff Art College of Art and Mander College, Bedford.